-48. On 19 October 2003, the Sunday Mirror published a sensational front-page story revealing that the well-known footballer Rio Ferdinand had lied about a drugs test which he had missed.
+- 48. On 19 October 2003, the Sunday Mirror published a sensational front-page story revealing that the well-known footballer Rio Ferdinand had lied about a drugs test which he had missed.
 The article, entitled "Rio Phone Sensation", was described as an 'exclusive' which would leave "football in crisis", and was written by James Saville and James Weatherup (the convicted phone hacker).
 The story, which referred extensively to the use of his mobile phone and "sources close to Ferdinand", was obtained through unlawful information gathering techniques, as MGN has had to admit in the MNHL litigation.

-49. Given the potential sensitivity and importance of this 'exclusive', the highly private and intrusive nature of the information which was published and the decision to publish despite Mr Ferdinand's claims about the drug test (effectively branding him a liar, and thereby potentially libelling him), the Claimants will contend that the MGN Legal Department was or must have been aware of the true source for this story and the fact that it had been obtained unlawfully.
+The Claimants will rely on a large number of invoices from the private investigator ELI, including relating to Mr Ferdinand and his associates, a number of whom were named in the story and/or in draft versions of the story written by James Saville and which show extensive evidence of unlawful information-gathering by Mr Saville and others for the purposes of the story. - 49.
+Given the potential sensitivity and importance of this 'exclusive', the highly private and intrusive nature of the information which was published and the decision to publish despite Mr Ferdinand's claims about the drug test (effectively branding him a liar, and thereby potentially libelling him), the Claimants will contend that the